sonata-project/SonataAdminBundle/docs/reference/action_show.rst

             // $showMapper (but this can be called anything)
             $showMapper

-                 // The default option is to just display the
+                 // The default option is to display the value
-                 // value as text (for boolean this will be 1 or 0) ->add('name')
+                 // as text (for boolean this will be 1 or 0) ->add('name')
                 ->add('phone')
                 ->add('email')